My boyfriend is jealous that I get to interview Olivia Munn.

 “I loved her on G4,” he gushes, referencing the television network that helped launch Munn’s career in the mid-2000s.
 Before her star-making roles on The Daily Show, The Newsroom, and X-Men: Apocalypse, Munn co-hosted the live series Attack of the Show!, where her striking beauty and unique charisma stole the hearts of every pop culture nerd watching (including, evidently, my boyfriend).
 Neither of these qualities has changed over the past 10 years.
 (Watch her episode of Vogue’s 73 Questions to get a sense—she’s sporting the prettiest beachy waves you could imagine while informing the host that the “geekiest” thing about her is her personality.)

 Standing in front of Munn, it’s hard to believe she has been in Hollywood for a full decade.
-The 36-year-old has the complexion of someone half her age—I try not to squint as I examine it under a crystalline light fixture at the Four Seasons Hotel in Beverly Hills, where Munn is doing a day of press to promote her new film, Office Christmas Party (in theaters now).
-Munn’s hair is shiny and perfectly tousled, her skin glows like an orb, and her makeup is both effortless and high-glamour.
+The 39-year-old has the complexion of someone half her age—I try not to squint as I examine it under a crystalline light fixture at the Four Seasons Hotel in Beverly Hills, where Munn is doing a day of press to promote her film Office Christmas Party.
+Munn’s hair is shiny and perfectly tousled, her skin glows like an orb, and her makeup is effortless and high-glamour.

 Olivia Munn: “Being multicultural has affected my definition of beauty, the way I see beauty, and how I feel beautiful tremendously.
 When I was a kid, I didn’t understand why my eyes were more almond-shaped, or why I didn’t have blond hair.
 I had to realize that there are certain things about myself that I can’t change, so learn to love it or learn to live in a state of always feeling inadequate.
 And obviously, the latter is not a very appealing life.